 The Cubic configuration for the Stewart platform was first proposed in [2].

-This configuration is quite specific in the sense that the active struts are arranged in a mutually orthogonal configuration connecting the corners of a cube, as shown in Figure 3.1.
+This configuration is quite specific in the sense that the active struts are arranged in a mutually orthogonal configuration connecting the corners of a cube Figure 3.1.